mbalcerzak/mab_szuka_mieszkania/README.md

 ## Assumptions
-1. Each apartment has one bathroom minimum - so if it is not mentioned in the advertisement, the default value of num_bathrooms is 1
+1. Each apartment has one bathroom minimum even if it is not mentioned in the advertisement (the default value of num_bathrooms is 1)
-2. When the price is changed, the ad ID remains the same
-3. If the "flat" costs less than PLN 100,000, it probably means the exchange / sharing of ownership and I do not want to have this advertisement in the database
+2. If the "flat" costs less than PLN 100,000, it probably means the exchange / sharing of ownership and I do not want to have this advertisement in the database
-4. Only one price change per day can be saved in the database -- #TODO not true if there are two tables

 ## New plan?
 Perhaps just an app in Flask to check the distance from many places at once.
 New apartment address - gym, dance school ... at different times

+## Ideas for exploration
+- Can we extract location from photos?
+Usually they only tell you street and it's not super specific

+## Serwisy ogłoszeniowe

+Free:
+ - www.gumtree.pl
+ - www.olx.pl
+ - www.bezposrednio.com
+ - www.domoklik.pl
+ - www.anonse.com
+ - www.najdom.pl
+ - www.nieruchomosci.net.pl
+ - www.sprzedajemy.pl

+Paid:
+ - www.domiporta.pl
+ - www.gratka.pl
+ - www.otodom.pl
+ - www.oferty.net
+ - www.nieruchomosci.pl
+ - www.morizon.pl
+ - www.domy.pl
+ - www.tabelaofert.pl
+ - www.nieruchomosci-online.pl